knpuniversity/symfony4/sfcasts/mailer/pdf-styles.md

 Our PDF attachment looks *terrible*.
 I don't know *why*, but the CSS is *definitely* not working.

-Debugging this can be tricky because even though this was *originally* generated from an HTML page, we can't exactly "Inspect Element" on a PDF and see what went wrong.
+Debugging this can be tricky because, even though this was *originally* generated from an HTML page, we can't exactly "Inspect Element" on a PDF and see what went wrong.

 So... let's... think about what's happening.
 The `encore_entry_link_tags()` function creates one or more link tags to CSS files, which live in the `public/build` directory.
-But those paths are *relative* - like `href="/builds/app.css"`.
+But the paths it generates are *relative* - like `href="/build/app.css"`.

-We *also* know that the `getOutputFromHtml()` method works by taking the HTML, saving it to a temporary file and then *effectively* loading that file in a browser... and create a PDF from what it looks like.
-If you loaded a random HTML file on your computer into a browser... and that HTML file had a CSS link tag to `/builds/app.css`, what would happen?
-Well, it would look for that file on the *filesystem* - like literally a `/builds/` directory at the root of your drive.
+We *also* know that the `getOutputFromHtml()` method works by taking the HTML, saving it to a temporary file and then *effectively* loading that file in a browser... and creating a PDF from what it looks like.
+If you load a random HTML file on your computer into a browser... and that HTML file has a CSS link tag to `/build/app.css`, what would happen?
+Well, it would look for that file on the *filesystem* - like literally a `/build/` directory at the root of your drive.

 *That* is what's happening behind the scenes.
 So, the CSS never loads... and the PDF looks like it was designed... well... by me.
 We can do better.